Reader: Frequently Asked Questions

 How do I mark items as seen simply while scrolling my Feed?

 Right now, Reader doesn't have a way to automatically mark items as seen as you scroll your Feed list like other RSS apps you may have used in the past.
-That said, there is a one-at-a-time, TikTok-like UI on mobile that will mark items as seen as you scroll them.
-In addition, you can customize your swipes on mobile to include an action that marks all items above as seen so you scroll and then once done mark all items you've scrolled past with a single action.
+That said, there is a special Feed UI on mobile that will display documents as cards that will be marked as seen as you scroll through them.
+You can access this option by tapping the icon that looks like a stack of cards with a star in front of it.

 I added an RSS feed which comes in with incomplete articles to Reader.
 How do I get the full content of incomplete RSS feeds?

-Some RSS feed creators include partial rather than full content in their RSS feed (eg just a summary or first paragraph rather than the whole article).
-If you notice this happened, you can "Report partial feed content" by pulling open the Command Palette and searching for this option.
-This will cause Reader to forcefully parse the URL of the RSS entry going forward rather than relying on the feed author to include the proper content.
+Some RSS feed creators include partial rather than full content in their RSS feed (e.g. just a summary or first paragraph rather than the whole article).
+If you notice this, you can "Report partial feed content" by pulling open the Command Palette (Cmd/Ctrl + K

 How do I quickly pull up all articles from a particular RSS feed?